EVBattles/Text-BasedRPG/README.md

--The ability to have enemies drop loot that can be claimed by the player [INCLUDED] -The ability to manage a coin purse for the player [INCLUDED] -The ability to include a chance mechanic for fights (computer rolls a d20 to see if an attack hits) [INCLUDED] -The ability to fight multiple enemies in one room -Expand the dungeon to more than 4 rooms
+-The ability to have enemies drop loot that can be claimed by the player [INCLUDED] -The ability to manage a coin purse for the player [INCLUDED] -The ability to include a chance mechanic for fights (computer rolls a d20 to see if an attack hits) [INCLUDED] -Expand the dungeon to more than 4 rooms